 Babe: I'm not your friend.

-Christian Szell: I envy you your school days.
+Christian Szell: [to Babe] I envy you your school days.
 Enjoy them fully.
 It's the last time in your life no one expects anything of you.

 [Szell prepares to torture Babe a second time]

-Christian Szell: Oh, don't worry.
+Christian Szell: Oh, please don't worry.
 I'm not going into that cavity.
 That nerve's already dying.
 A live, freshly-cut nerve is infinitely more sensitive.
 So I'll just drill into a healthy tooth until I reach the pulp.
-That is unless, of course, you can tell me that it's safe.
+Unless, of course, you can tell me that it's safe.

 Janeway: Listen, why don't we begin with what happened tonight, hmm?
 Perhaps you could... you know, give me some of the details.